rezemika/humanized_opening_hours/README.md

 **If you try to do something with a field requiring parsing without parse it, you will get a "NotParsedError".**

 Attention, except if the facility is on the equator, this parsing will be valid only for a short period.
-It is recommended to rerun this function while changing its "moment" argument (or its hours).
+It is recommended to rerun this function changing its "moment" argument (or its hours).

 If you know that the sun rises at six o'clock and sets at ten o'clock, you can set it like this.